tvpollet/tvpollet.github.io/_pages/thesis_topics.md

 In this project, you will code the sample sizes used in theses in psychology, as well as the method used.
 It is important as this will allow us to examine whether student projects have sufficient [statistical power](https://en.wikipedia.org/wiki/Power_of_a_test){:target="_blank"}

-### What is the sort of sample used in undergraduate/masters psychology projects at our University?
+### What is the 'type' of sample used in undergraduate/masters psychology projects at our University?

 A recurrent criticism of psychology is that our samples are largely non-representative (e.g., Arnett, 2008).
 In this project you will code theses from psychology and the samples they use.
 Are they predominantly students?
 Are some of them fairly diverse (international students) or are they mostly British?
 Are they mostly dominated by one gender?
 These are the types of questions you are able to address.